learn-co-curriculum/java-mod-1-user-interaction-lab/README.md

 Let's ask the user for input and use our `Student` class!

-First, we will prompt the user for their name and then create a `Student` instance with that name.
+First, prompt the user for their name and then create a `Student` instance with that name.

-Second, we will greet the user by saying, "Hi <name>!
+Second, greet the user by saying, "Hi <name>!
 What grade did you get on the test?"
 This will prompt the user to enter in an integer value for a grade.

-Third, we will call the method `calculateGrade()` which will print a message based on the grade the user typed in.
+Third, call the method `calculateGrade()` which will print a message based on the grade the user typed in.